susrithasabbini/recon-frontend/memory-bank/systemPatterns.md

 - **Forms:**
   - Input fields (`@heroui/input`), select dropdowns (`@heroui/select`), and buttons (`@heroui/button`) from HeroUI are standard.
   - Client-side validation is performed, with error messages displayed near the relevant fields.
 - **Modals (`@heroui/modal`):** Used for confirmations (e.g., delete actions) and editing data in a focused manner.
+Also used for creation in the redesigned `merchant-creation` page.
 - **Loading States:**
   - Skeleton loaders or loading indicators are displayed during data fetching or processing to provide visual feedback.
   - Buttons often show a loading state during asynchronous operations.
 - **Empty States:** Informative messages and icons are shown when no data is available (e.g., no accounts, no files uploaded, no merchant selected).
 - **Merchant Context:** The application heavily relies on a `selectedMerchant` context.
-Most functionalities are scoped to the selected merchant, and UI elements are often disabled or show prompts if no merchant is selected.
+Most functionalities are scoped to the selected merchant.
+For the `/process-flow` page, the global merchant selector in the Navbar is hidden.
+The first step of this flow (`MerchantManagementPage` at `src/pages/merchant-creation.tsx`) is responsible for establishing the merchant context by allowing creation (via modal) and selection from a list.
 - **Wizard/Stepper Pattern:** The `MainProcessFlowPage.tsx` implements a wizard/stepper UI to guide users through a sequence of operations (Merchant Creation → Account Creation → Rules Mapping → File Upload).
 - **Page Composition:** The `MainProcessFlowPage.tsx` composes other full-page components (`MerchantManagementPage`, `AccountCreationPage`, etc.) into its steps, demonstrating a modular approach where pages can be used standalone or as part of a guided flow.
 - **Dynamic Color Theming:**